CodecoolMSC2016/python-4th-tw-mentors-life-oop-indian-programmers/specifications/pub.md

 ## Attributes
 * ```mood_level```
   * data type: integer
-  * description: stores the state of the laptop
+  * description: stores the avarage mood of the pub
 * ```number_of_people```
   * data type: integer
-  * description: stores how much memory the laptop has
+  * description: stores how many people are in the pub
 * ```music_playing```
   * data type: bool
-  * description: stores how much memory the laptop is currently using
+  * description: stores wheter the music is turned on or not
 * ```free_tables```
   * data type: integer
-  * description: stores how much battery the laptop has
+  * description: stores how many free tables the bar has
 * ```chance_for_pub_fight```
   * data type: integer
   * description: a percentage representing the chance for a fight to happen